ElusiveMind/opencalais/README.txt

 1) Place this module directory into your Drupal modules directory.

-2) Install the ARC2 RDF Parser.
-Download it from http://arc.semsol.org/ and extract the contents into calais/arc_rdf/arc2.
-More instructions are available in the arc_rdf/README.txt file.

-3) Enable the ARC RDF, Calais API, and Calais module in Drupal, at: administration -> site configuration -> modules (admin/build/modules)
+2) Enable the Calais API, and Calais module in Drupal, at: administration -> site configuration -> modules (admin/build/modules)

 4) Add Calais API Key and tune other settings at: